Start Your LLC Online With Nolo Today

 Fictitious Business Name Application Fees

 You don't have to operate your LLC under the legal name listed in your articles of organization.
-You can use a different name, called a fictitious business name, assumed name, or DBA (for "doing business as").
-This is purely optional; you can stick with your original LLC name if you want.
+You can use a different name—called a "fictitious business name," (FBN) "assumed name," or "DBA" (for "doing business as").
+An FBN is purely optional; you can stick with your original LLC name if you want.

-To use a fictitious business name, you must file an application and pay a filing fee.
-In some states, you file a single state-wide application with one state agency, such as the Secretary of State.
+To use an FBN, you must file an application and pay a filing fee.
+In some states, you file a single state-wide application with one state agency, such as the secretary of state.
 In other states, you must file an application at the county level in every county where you have a business office.
-In some states, you are required to publish your fictitious name in a legal newspaper.
+In some states, you're required to publish your fictitious name in a legal newspaper.
 The total cost can be as little as $10 to $200 or more.
 The average cost is $50 to $100.

 Business License Fees

 Depending on where your business is located, it's likely that you'll need to obtain a business license for your LLC from your city or county government.
-Some states, such as Washington, have state-wide business licenses.
+Some states, such as Washington, have statewide business licenses.
 Most states have local license requirements.
-The cost to obtain a business license is usually $50 to $100.
+The cost to obtain a business license is usually $50 to $100, but these fees can vary significantly.

 Ongoing Costs of Running an LLC